peilun-he/PDSim/README.md

 Upon simulation completion, we employ KF/EKF/UKF methodologies to estimate trajectories alongside their 95% confidence intervals.
 The coverage rate, indicating the proportion of trajectories where over 95% of points fall within the confidence interval, is then computed.
-Given our knowledge of the true parameter values, a high coverage rate, ideally close to 100%, is expected.
+We expect the coverage rate is above 95%, but it is affected by the measurement noise $\sigma_1$.
+For a large value of $\sigma_1$, the coverage rate could be lower than 95%.

 Users receive detailed feedback under the 'Results' tab panel.
 Moreover, PDSim generates two plots: one illustrating the trajectory with the highest